-He continues to research actively on economic aspects of global health.
-Current interests include: health system performance assessment, with a particular focus on international comparison; measuring and improving health system productivity; and universal health coverage.
-With colleagues, he has published widely on these and related topics, including 14 books and over 150 peer-reviewed journal papers.
+Peter's most recent research has focused on economic aspects of global health, including: measuring and improving health system performance; universal health coverage; and the links between the health system and the broader economy.
+With colleagues, he has published widely on these and related topics, including 14 books and over 170 peer-reviewed journal papers.

 Peter is especially interested in the links between research and policy, and has acted in numerous UK governmental advisory capacities, including:

 - Member, HM Treasury Performance Information Panel (2001-05)

 - Commissioner, Audit Commission (2003-09) (member of Audit Committee 2004-07)